Highest1-YearGIC Ratesmaple leaf

 Ontario Health Premium

-The Ontario Health Premium helps fund for healthcare services in the province.
+The Ontario Health Premium helps fund healthcare services in the province.
 The health premium is usually deducted automatically from your pay if you are an employee.
 Otherwise, the health premium is paid when you file your personal income tax return.

 The Ontario Health Premium was first introduced in July 2004.
 The goal of this tax is to help fund Ontario’s health services.
 Its implementation caused a dispute over who should pay.
 Unions and employers fought over the issue, and it was arbitrated that individuals should pay the tax.
 It is only paid if you make more than $20,000.
 If you make less than $20,000 a year, you will not be required to pay the premium.